soubhiksanyal/FLAME_PyTorch/README.md

 #### Loading FLAME and visualising the 3D landmarks on the face

-Please not we used the pose dependent conture for the face as intriduced by [RingNet Project](https://github.com/soubhiksanyal/RingNet/tree/master/flame_model).
+Please note we used the pose dependent conture for the face as intriduced by [RingNet Project](https://github.com/soubhiksanyal/RingNet/tree/master/flame_model).

 Run the following command from the terminal